XyzMails/pynova-lang/README.md

 pynova normally works with the python pynova.py but if u want it like pynova in your terminal then u use the command:
 "./installtocmdscript.sh"
-idk how to do it on windows u have to put it in ur path ig
+idk how to do it on windows u have to put it in ur path ig i am on arch linux so it works for me idk how on u

 # commands:
 so launch commands are: